Akshaytechis/django_forum/README.md

 * Users can post tweets.
 * Users can edit tweets.
 * Users can delete tweets.
-* Users can send a like to a tweet.
+* Users can send a like to a tweets.

 ```